microsoft/vscode-python/CONTRIBUTING.md

 auto-updates and thus there is no need to track its version number for backwards-compatibility.
-As such, the major version is the current year, the minor version is the month when feature freeze was reached, and the micro version is how many releases there have been in that month (starting at 0).
-For example the release made when we reach feature freeze in July 2018 would be `2018.7.0`, and if there is a second release in that month it would be `2018.7.1`.
+As such, the major version is the current year, the minor version is the month when feature freeze was reached, the micro version is how many releases there have been in that month (starting at 0), and the build number is the epoch time on the build machine when a build was generated.
+For example the release made when we reach feature freeze in July 2018 would be `2018.7.0.<some number>`, and if there is a second release in that month it would be `2018.7.1.<some number>`.

 ## Releasing